KallosP/CSC_365_Group_Project/docs/APISpec.md

 ## 6. Scheduler
 ### 6.1 Suggest - `/scheduler/suggest/{user_id}` (GET)
-Suggests the order in which all the user's tasks should be done.
+Suggests the order in which all the user's tasks should be completed.
 Based on tasks' due date, priority, and user availability.
 **Request**:
 ```json
 {